Kshitij-Banerjee/InContextWebAnalytics/README.md

 The package enables clickstream analytics over an e-commerce website `https://4fstore.lv/`.
 The data for this clickstream was obtained by DOI and is a public dataset.

-The salient features of this product
+## Features
-1. In-Context web analytics
+In-Context web analytics
  - Unlike other tools like Google Analytics, or Pendo, this product utilises a chrome extension to show the web analytics data in the context of the webpage itself
  - This is done in 2 ways
  -   1) The data is shown as sidebar over the current page being viewed